LucasGenoud/modern-cv/cv.typ

 )
 #resume-item[Benchmarking and prototyping of a semantic search system for the Federal Supreme Court of Switzerland.]
 #resume-item[Conception and development of microservices to generate road assets inventories using computer vision models.]
-#resume-item[Conception and development of an agentic AI system to automate video feed analysis using AWS Bedrock.]
+#resume-item[Conception and development of an agentic AI system to automate video feed analysis using AWS Bedrock and vision models.]

 #v(10pt)